Kaleb0x/cmus-syncthing/README.md

 This command will generate a minimal configuration file located in $XDG_CONFIG_HOME containing the playlist and sync folders and a verbosity option.

 ### Playlist exclusion
 You can also exclude specific playlists from syncing.
-To do so, add their exact names in the configuration files as follows :
+To do so, add their exact names in the configuration file as follows :
 ```
 [Options]
 exclude=playlist1,playlist2